-The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke, Sushi & Ocean Views
+The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

-Whether you want a quick, budget-friendly poke bowl after the beach or a romantic beachfront dinner with Diamond Head glowing in the background, this list covers every mood and every budget.
-From casual spots the whole family loves to upscale experiences worth every penny, here’s exactly where to go for seafood in Waikiki.
+Whether you want a quick poke bowl after the beach or a beachfront dinner with Diamond Head glowing in the background, this list covers every mood and budget.
+Scroll down for the full breakdown — ordering tips, what to expect, and real insider advice for each spot.

 Quick Guide: Which Seafood Restaurant Is Right for You?

 Not sure where to start?
-Here’s the shortcut version based on what you’re after tonight:
+Here’s the shortcut based on what you’re after tonight:

-• Best romantic date night: Azure Restaurant (The Royal Hawaiian)
+• Best romantic dinner: Azure Restaurant (The Royal Hawaiian)

 • Best sushi night out: Doraku Sushi or Sansei Seafood & Sushi Bar

-• Best casual poke bowl (local-style): Ono Seafood Products
+• Best local-style poke bowl: Ono Seafood Products

-• Best fun, messy group dinner: Cajun Crab Waikiki
+• Best group dinner (fun, messy): Cajun Crab Waikiki

 • Best quick fresh fish plate: Paia Fish Market Waikiki

-Now let’s get into the full details on each one.
+Now for the full breakdown on each one.

-1. Hula Grill Waikiki — Best Seafood Restaurant in Waikiki for Ocean Views
+1. Hula Grill Waikiki — Best Seafood Restaurant for Oceanfront Views

-• Order this: Oysters, poke tacos, fresh catch special, fish and chips (great for picky eaters)
+• Order this: Oysters with jalapeño jam, poke tacos, the daily fresh catch, fish and chips

-• Best for: First nights in Waikiki, family dinners, anyone who wants oceanfront atmosphere without a dress code
+• Best for: First nights in Waikiki, family dinners, anyone who wants genuine beachfront atmosphere without a dress code

 • Pro tip: Time it for golden hour.
-A Waikiki sunset from this table is one of those experiences you’ll talk about on the flight home.
+A Waikiki sunset from this table is one of those experiences you’ll mention on the flight home.

-2. Roy’s Waikiki — Best Seafood Restaurant for Groups & Mixed Tastes
+2. Roy’s Waikiki — Best Seafood Restaurant for Groups and Mixed Tastes

-Roy’s has been a Waikiki staple for years, and it earns that status every single visit.
-Located along the Waikiki Beach Walk, it’s energetic without being chaotic, and the menu is the kind that keeps everyone at the table happy—even the person who “doesn’t really love seafood.”
+Roy’s has been a Waikiki institution since 2007, and it earns that status on every visit.
+At 226 Lewers St on the Waikiki Beach Walk, the energy is lively without being chaotic — and the menu covers enough ground to keep everyone at the table happy, including the person who walks in insisting they “don’t really love seafood.”

-• Order this: Beachwalk Trio, blackened ahi, anything off the sushi counter
+• Order this: Beachwalk Trio, blackened ahi, sushi counter selections

-• Best for: Groups with mixed tastes, repeat visitors wanting something reliable and a step up from casual
+• Best for: Groups with mixed tastes, repeat visitors who want something reliable and a step above casual

 3. Azure Restaurant — Best Upscale Seafood Restaurant in Waikiki

 For a genuinely special dinner, Azure is the one.
-Tucked inside The Royal Hawaiian—the famous “Pink Palace of the Pacific”—it offers beachside fine dining with sweeping views of the ocean and Diamond Head.
-This is the restaurant we save for anniversaries, big celebrations, or the occasional “we deserve this” night out.
+Tucked inside The Royal Hawaiian — the famous “Pink Palace of the Pacific” — it offers beachside fine dining with sweeping Pacific views and Diamond Head framed in the distance.
+We save this spot for anniversaries and the occasional “we deserve this” night out.

-• Order this: Seared Hawaiian ahi, the modern bouillabaisse, whatever the chef’s daily catch is
+• Order this: Seared Hawaiian ahi, the modern bouillabaisse, whatever the day’s fresh catch is

-• Best for: Date nights, anniversaries, celebrating anything at all
+• Best for: Date nights, anniversaries, special occasions worth making a proper evening of

-• Pro tip: Dress it up a little—this is one of the few spots in Waikiki where making a night of it feels genuinely appropriate.
-Reservations are strongly recommended.
+• Pro tip: Reservations are strongly recommended.
+Dress it up a little — this is one of the few spots in Waikiki where that actually feels right.

 4. Sansei Seafood Restaurant & Sushi Bar — Best for Award-Winning Seafood Dishes

-Sansei gets attention for its sushi, but the seafood dishes are what make it stand out.
-Located near the Waikiki Marriott, this is a spot where the menu has personality—award-winning dishes you won’t find anywhere else in Waikiki, and a fun, social atmosphere that’s great for ordering multiple plates and sharing.
+Sansei earns a lot of attention for its sushi, but the seafood dishes are what make it genuinely stand out.
+Inside the Marriott Waikiki Beach Resort, the menu has real personality — award-winning preparations you won’t find anywhere else in Waikiki, in a fun, social atmosphere that’s built for ordering multiple plates and sharing them around the table.

-The panko-crusted ahi is one of the most memorable things we’ve eaten in Waikiki: crispy outside, tender inside, rich flavor throughout.
-The Asian shrimp cake is equally impressive.
-On return visits, the seafood pasta and the grilled Hawaiian ahi round out a menu we keep finding excuses to revisit.
+The panko-crusted ahi is the one we keep going back to: crispy outside, tender inside, rich flavor all the way through.
+The Asian shrimp cake is equally impressive — melts in your mouth in a way that sounds like a cliché until it actually happens.
+On return visits, the seafood pasta and grilled Hawaiian ahi round out a menu that stays interesting trip after trip.

 • Order this: Panko-crusted ahi, Asian shrimp cake, grilled Hawaiian ahi, seafood pasta

-• Best for: Seafood fans who want something more adventurous than the usual; groups who like sharing plates
+• Best for: Seafood fans who want something adventurous; groups who like sharing and sampling multiple dishes

 • Pro tip: Come hungry.
-This is a “get a few things and pass them around the table” kind of dinner.
+This is a “get several things and pass them around the table” kind of dinner, not a one-plate situation.

-Sansei also runs a great happy hour on select evenings.
-For a full breakdown of the best happy hour deals across Waikiki, see our Waikiki happy hour guide—it covers windows, deals, and which spots are worth timing your evening around.
+Sansei also runs happy hour on select evenings.
+For the full breakdown on where to find the best deals across Waikiki, our Waikiki happy hour guide covers times, specials, and which spots are worth timing your evening around.

-5. Doraku Sushi Waikiki — Best Sushi & Seafood Restaurant in Waikiki for Families
+5. Doraku Sushi Waikiki — Best for Families and Sushi First-Timers

-Doraku is the restaurant we recommend first to seafood-loving friends visiting for the first time.
-It’s consistent, not overly formal, and the menu is broad enough that even the one person in your group who “isn’t really a sushi person” will find something great.
+Doraku is the restaurant we send first-time visitors to when they want excellent Japanese-influenced seafood without the pressure of a formal setting.
+Consistent, relaxed, and broad enough that even the one person in your group who keeps saying they’re “not a sushi person” will find something they love.

-The hamachi carpaccio is a non-negotiable order—clean fish, a hit of jalapeño heat, and a little chili oil that makes it feel bright and alive.
+The hamachi carpaccio is a non-negotiable order — clean fish, jalapeño heat, a little chili oil brightness that makes it feel alive.
 The pan-seared salmon is our pick for best salmon dish in Waikiki.
-And the Firecracker sauce makes almost everything better, including the tempura that kids inevitably love.
+And the Firecracker sauce elevates nearly everything it touches, including the tempura that kids in our group never stop ordering.

 • Order this: Hamachi carpaccio, pan-seared salmon, tempura, anything with Firecracker sauce

-• Best for: Families, first-timers to Japanese-style seafood, mid-trip dinners when you want something reliably great
+• Best for: Families, sushi newcomers, mid-trip dinners when you want reliably great food without the fuss

 6. Ono Seafood Products — Best Poke Bowl in Waikiki

-Ono Seafood is the answer to: “We want the best poke in Waikiki, and we want it now.”
-It’s a small, no-frills shop just outside the main Waikiki strip, beloved by locals and visitors alike—and the line-up of regulars tells you everything you need to know about the quality.
+Ono Seafood is the answer to “Where do we get the best poke in Waikiki, right now?”
+It’s a small, no-frills shop just outside the main tourist strip, and the steady line of regulars when you arrive tells you everything about the quality before you’ve ordered anything.

 Portions are generous.
-The poke bowls come in several varieties and are fresh in the way that only happens when a shop genuinely cares about what they’re serving.
-Our family’s surprise winner is the octopus poke—one of the rare preparations where even the picky eaters in our group went back for more.
+The poke bowls are fresh in the way that only happens when a shop genuinely cares about what goes into each one.
+Our family’s quiet favorite here is the octopus poke — one of those rare preparations that gets even the pickier eaters at the table going back for seconds.

-• Order this: Any poke bowl, and definitely try the octopus poke if you’re feeling adventurous
+• Order this: Any poke bowl — and try the octopus poke if you’re feeling adventurous

-• Best for: Post-beach lunches, quick and satisfying seafood without a sit-down commitment, budget-conscious travelers
+• Best for: Post-beach lunches, quick satisfying seafood without a sit-down commitment, budget-conscious travelers

-• Pro tip: There’s often a line—don’t be discouraged.
-Service moves fast, and it’s absolutely worth the few minutes.
+• Pro tip: There’s often a line — don’t be discouraged.
+Service moves quickly and it’s absolutely worth the wait.

-7. Cajun Crab Waikiki — Best Seafood Boil Restaurant in Waikiki
+7. Cajun Crab Waikiki — Best Seafood Boil in Waikiki

 Cajun Crab is the kind of dinner that becomes a story.
-Located right at Waikiki Beach Walk, it’s a full seafood boil experience: you pick your seafood, choose a sauce, pick your spice level, and then commit—bibs, wet naps, and all.
-It’s messy, lively, and one of the most fun meals you can have in Waikiki, especially with a group.
+On the Waikiki Beach Walk, it’s a full seafood boil experience: pick your seafood, choose a sauce, set your spice level, then commit to the bib and the wet naps.
+It’s messy, loud, and one of the most genuinely fun group meals you can have in Waikiki.

-The combo boil is the smart order—it lets you mix and match seafood, and adding corn and potatoes turns it into a proper feast.
-Shrimp and crab is the classic combination, but if Dungeness or snow crab is available, grab it.
+The combo boil is the smart order — mix and match your seafood, add corn and potatoes, and it becomes a proper feast.
+Shrimp and crab is the classic combination, but if Dungeness or snow crab is on offer that evening, grab it without hesitation.

-• Order this: Combo boil, shrimp + crab, add-ons like corn and potatoes
+• Order this: Combo boil, shrimp + crab, corn and potatoes add-ons

-• Best for: Groups, families who want something interactive and fun, anyone who loved doing seafood boils back home and wants to do one in Hawaii
+• Best for: Groups, families who want something interactive and memorable, anyone who loves a seafood boil

 8. Paia Fish Market Waikiki — Best Fresh Fish Plate in Waikiki

-• Order this: Fresh catch plate, the Ohana plate for sharing
+• Order this: Fresh catch plate, Ohana plate for sharing

 Two Honorable Mentions Worth Knowing

-These two didn’t make the main eight, but they’re solid options depending on your group’s vibe:
+These two didn’t make the main eight, but they’re worth having on your radar depending on what your group is after:

-• Ocean Seafood & Steakhouse: A good pick when your group is split between surf and turf—solid seafood alongside classic steak options.
+• Ocean Seafood & Steakhouse: A solid pick when your group is split between surf and turf — good seafood options alongside the steak classics.

-• Tiki’s Grill & Bar: Fun, casual, classic Waikiki night-out atmosphere.
-The food is crowd-pleasing and the vibe is exactly what you’d hope for from a spot called “Tiki’s.”
+• Tiki’s Grill & Bar: Classic Waikiki night-out energy.
+The food is crowd-pleasing and the atmosphere delivers exactly what you’d hope from a place called Tiki’s.

 Tips for Planning Your Waikiki Seafood Meals

-A few things we’ve learned from many trips that make the whole dining experience smoother:
+A few things we’ve learned across many trips that make the whole experience smoother:

 • Go early for no-reservation spots.
 Ono Seafood, Paia Fish Market, and Cajun Crab don’t take reservations.
-Arriving 30–45 minutes before peak dinner time makes a noticeable difference.
+Arriving 30–45 minutes before peak dinner time makes a real difference.

-• Budget for the experience, not just the food.
-Places like Azure and Hula Grill charge for the setting too—and in Waikiki, sometimes the setting is half the meal.
+• Budget for the setting, not just the food.
+Azure and Hula Grill charge for the experience — and in Waikiki, sometimes the setting is worth every dollar of it.

-• Try ahi everywhere.
-It’s the local tuna, it’s exceptional, and comparing how different restaurants prepare it is one of the quiet pleasures of Waikiki dining.
+• Try ahi at every restaurant.
+It’s the local tuna, it’s exceptional, and comparing how different kitchens handle it is one of the quiet pleasures of Waikiki dining.

-For a broader look at Waikiki’s dining scene—including non-seafood favorites—our complete Waikiki restaurant guide covers the full picture.
-And if you’re building out your trip day by day, the 5-day Waikiki itinerary includes meal suggestions that pair well with each day’s activities.
+For a broader look at the full Waikiki dining scene — seafood and beyond — our complete Waikiki restaurant guide covers everything across every price point.
+And if you’re still building your trip day by day, the 5-day Waikiki itinerary pairs meal ideas with each day’s activities.

 Frequently Asked Questions About Waikiki Seafood Restaurants